derekmc/lisp-markup/README.md

 ## Built-In and Custom Markup Conversions

-Lisp2Markup has built in markup conversion functions and you may create your own conversion functions by providing a taghandler.
+Lisp2Markup has built in markup conversion function for html and you may create your own conversion functions for other markup languages by providing a taghandler.

 ### Built-In Markup Conversions Available